-Our mRNA is stored in nuclease-free water and shipped on dry ice.
+Our mRNA is stored in either 1mM sodium citrate (pH 6.4) or nuclease-free water depending on the application and shipped on dry ice.
 Upon receiving, mRNA samples should be stored at -80°C for long term (stable for at least 6 months), or -20°C for use within one week.
 The shelf life for mRNA is approximately one year.
 Please avoid repeated freeze-thaw cycles of mRNA since it can cause significant RNA degradation.

 mRNA production process and QC

 For mRNA production, we use the in vitro transcription approach which utilizes the T7 promoter upstream of a DNA template sequence of interest to facilitate highly efficient production of mRNA by the bacteriophage T7 RNAP, under appropriate reaction conditions and in the presence of nucleotide triphosphates.
 The T7 RNAP is a highly robust enzyme and transcription reactions using this enzyme can produce large amounts of functional RNA within a few hours.
 Our typical mRNA production workflow starts with designing and synthesis of the template DNA sequence followed by its cloning into an in vitro transcription vector.
 The plasmid DNA is then purified, validated, and linearized before being subsequently subjected to the in vitro transcription reaction which results in the generation of the desired transcript.
 The mRNA is then purified by silica gel purification which is our default purification process.
 We can also purify mRNAs by magnetic-bead purification upon request.

 Figure 1.
 Typical workflow of mRNA synthesis by in vitro transcription.